Templates

 [vr_template.port] type: "integer" minimum: 1 maximum: 65534 [server.port] use_template: "port" minimum: 1024 # Overrides the "minimum" from the template.

-*[vr_template.service]* type: "integer" minimum: 1 *[vr_template.service]* type: "text" minimum: 1 [server.port] use_template: "service" minimum: 1024 # ERROR: Alternatives from a template must not be overwritten.
+*[vr_template.service]* type: "integer" minimum: 1 *[vr_template.service]* type: "text" minimum: 1 [server.port] use_template: "service" minimum: 1024 # ERROR: Alternatives from a template must not be modified or extended.